dagbdagb/waffle/README.md

     Yeah.
 When a new device is coming online after the page has been loaded, it will likely end up somewhere odd.
 Haven't tested this yet.

-* I found something else..
+* I found something else.

     Cool.
 Can you send me a fix? :-) I have only so many devices myself.